EXPLAINER: How mental illness law is changing Ohio death row

 WHAT ARE THE LAW’S ORIGINS?

 Whether mentally ill people should be eligible for death sentences has long been debated.
-Ohio law already prohibited executions if an offender, “because of a mental disease or defect, lacked substantial capacity to appreciate the criminality of the offender’s conduct.”
+Ohio law already required weighing whether a death sentence was appropriate if an offender, “because of a mental disease or defect, lacked substantial capacity to appreciate the criminality of the offender’s conduct,” at the time of the crime.
+That requirement was not a precursor to an automatic execution ban.

 State law also allows for a “not guilty by reason of insanity” plea, though that is rarely invoked and difficult to prove.

-Note: This story was first published on October 19, 2021.
-It was updated on October 21, 2021, to clarify that Ohio law already required weighing whether a death sentence was appropriate if an offender, “because of a mental disease or defect, lacked substantial capacity to appreciate the criminality of the offender’s conduct,” at the time of the crime.
-That requirement was not a precursor to an automatic execution ban.